 Try Tin Foil, Double Sided Tape, Deterrent Spray, or a Plastic Runner

 If your cat doesn’t take to the new scratchers immediately (which is totally normal), it's a good idea to start using items he or she may not enjoy on the no-go scratching surfaces.
 What do I mean?
 Well, if Oreo doesn’t stop going for those couch arms even though you have a scratcher on either side, try putting tin foil or double sided tape around the couch arms.
 It looks trashy, but Oreo likely won’t like the feel or sound of either, which will deter him from continuing to scratch where he shouldn’t.
 Plus, there are multiple deterrent sprays on the market.
-Four Paws Keep Off! or Sentry Stop That! are great go-to’s.
+Sentry Stop That! is a great go-to.
 If you go this route, be sure to test on a hidden area like you would with a new skin care product or hair dye.
 Why?
 It’s always smart to test new products on an out of sight area in case there is a reaction to the product.
 If scratchers, sprays, tape, or tin foil (oh my!) don't work, Jackson Galaxy recommends using a plastic runner with the plastic spikes sticking up near the area in question.
 1